NoahCornish/OHLpkg/README.md

 `z <- get_RawStats(season_name = "2025 Pre-Season")`

-Version 3.0.0 will include more arguments for various functions.
-This upcoming major version will be released by the start of the 2025 OHL regular season.
+Version 2.3.0 will include more arguments for various functions.
+This upcoming minor version will be released by the end of August.

 [OHLpkg Project Information](https://github.com/users/NoahCornish/projects/4?pane=info&statusUpdateId=42574)